FirelyTeam/firely-docs-firely-server/features_and_tools/restful_api.rst

 #.
 The ``/administration`` endpoint does not support transactions.

 You can limit the number of entries accepted in a single transaction.
-See :ref:`batch_options`.
+See :ref:`sizelimits_options`.

 .. _restful_capabilities: